sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Install Location
 ~~~~~~~~~~~~~~~~
 The path to which the application is written can be changed with the location setting.
-The files from ``mappings in Docker`` are extracted underneath this directory.
+The files from ``Docker / mappings`` are extracted underneath this directory.

 .. code-block:: scala

-  defaultLinuxInstallLocation in Docker := "/opt/docker"
+  Docker / defaultLinuxInstallLocation := "/opt/docker"

 Daemon User
 ~~~~~~~~~~~